 There’s not a one-size fits all answer to this question, since it depends on a number of variables.
 Don’t worry, you don’t need to clean them on a daily basis, but it’s a good idea to keep a check on your feline friend’s toys – especially their favourites.

-For fabric toys and those with catnip toys, you probably want to keep washing relatively light and on a “need to” basis, since high temperatures and very frequent washing can damage them.
+For fabric and catnip toys, you probably want to keep washing relatively light and on a “need to” basis, since high temperatures and very frequent washing can damage them.
 For toys made from a sturdier material – such as plastic – a more regular cleaning regime can be put in place since it’s much easier – roughly once a week is a good starting point if you can.

 How to clean fabric cat toys